Skip to main content

 The Role of Nutrient Timing and Meal Frequency

 Strategic meal timing can further enhance your body’s metabolic flexibility.
-For some, this may involve (TRF), confining the eating window to 8-10 hours per day.
+For some, this may involve time-restricted feeding (TRF), confining the eating window to 8-10 hours per day.
 This practice provides the body with a prolonged daily period of low insulin levels, which can significantly improve insulin sensitivity over time.
 During the fasting window, the body is forced to rely on stored fat for energy, a process that aligns perfectly with the metabolic effects of growth hormone.

 Furthermore, the order in which you consume your macronutrients within a meal matters.
 Starting with fiber and protein before consuming carbohydrates can lead to a significantly lower post-meal glucose and insulin response.
 This simple behavioral tweak can have a profound impact on your overall glycemic control.